Course Credit Guidelines

 After the third calendar day of absences resulting from out-of-school suspension, days of subsequent suspension count against the limit of absences for earning credit.
 The Attendance Committee gives special attention to these absences and may withhold a final decision on loss of credit until the end of the semester or the current school year, as appropriate.
 During this time, the student’s behavior is monitored to assess progress.

 Course selection for the upcoming year is an opportunity for each student to think carefully about interests, achievement, and educational and career goals.
 Give very serious consideration to this registration process.
-Research indicates that college success is strongly related to the level of difficulty of high school courses.

 School counselors will meet with students individually to review course selections and graduation requirements and to make sure students are on track with post-secondary goals.
-Registration Forms are brought home for parental/guardian review and signature and returned to the school counselor within three (3) days of the planning meeting.

 Credits cannot be earned for courses entered after ten (10) school days have passed for year-long classes, and five (5) school days have passed for semester classes.